NashMiao/ontology-tutorialtoken/README.md

 In Ontology smart contract, `Notify()` is an  interface that used to send notifications (including socket notifications or rpc queries) to clients that are executing this smart contract.

+Therefore, if you want to record something public into the Ontology Blockchain, you can use the interface `Notify()`.

 ```python
 def Init():
     if Get(ctx, SUPPLY_KEY):